 7. Include the Name of the Thread When Logging From a Multi-Threaded Application

 Like the previous section, this one also has its contents spoiled by its title.
-When logging from an application with multiple threads, always include the name of the thread where the event happened.
-That will enable searching/filtering, making the entries not only easily parseable but also more readable for humans.
+When logging from an application with multiple threads, always include the thread’s name where the event happened.
+That will enable searching/filtering, making the entries easily parseable and more readable for humans.

 Log Formatting Is Good for Machines and Great for Humans

 Logging is vital for any non-trivial applications.
-Without logging, it’d be extremely hard to understand how the code we write behaves “in the wild.”
+Without logging, it’d be tough to understand how our code behaves “in the wild.”
 We’d have a hard time trying to fix bugs.
 We’d have no idea about how our users actually use the software we write.
 In short—we’d be clueless to the extreme.